Best Salsa Recipes Around the World

 - Season with salt.

-This can be added to chopped tomatoes to from a tomato-orange salsa.
-A few cut up madarin orange slices add good texture.
+Note: This recipe can be added to chopped tomatoes to from a tomato-orange salsa.
+A few cut up mandarin orange slices add good texture.

-- 1,12 oz bag fresh cranberries (you can keep them in the freezer and thaw them, but drain the metled water out)
+- 1,12 oz bag fresh cranberries (you can keep them in the freezer and thaw them, but drain the melted water out)

 - 4 Green onions, chopped, using the green parts as well